Bytestorm5/BacktrackLM/README.md

 python src/inference.py
 ```

-## Dataset augmentation idea
+## Dataset composition

-After training the base model, you can create new training pairs where a prompt is followed by a partially incorrect answer that the model must fix using `<|backspace|>` tokens.
-This encourages the model to edit its own outputs during generation.
+During preprocessing, 75% of the training examples are kept as-is while the remaining 25% are turned into correction tasks.
+For a correction task a random line from the dataset is treated as an incorrect answer and then deleted with enough `<|backspace|>` tokens before inserting the correct text.
+This gives the model experience removing wrong output and replacing it with the right text.